Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 nightly rain had, overall, stopped, but early enough that dawn was still several hours away.
 Toran led the way, with Tybal a close shadow at his heels, and both of them watching eight directions at once.
-This was the home of the SOR, after all...the biggestest, scariestest humans and Clan of all.
+This was the home of the SOR, after all... the biggestest, scariestest humans and Clan of all.
 Even scarier than *Stoneback*.

 The two young Males had decided that, with their age of majority coming up, a